Haida Gwaii Summer Session in Plants, People, and Place

-The Haida Gwaii Summer Sessions are organized into two sessions.
-Each session has two courses that have been developed to be offered as a pair, and integrate classroom and field instruction with local guest speakers and numerous field activities.
-Each course is accredited through the University of British Columbia.
-The program is well suited for undergraduate students in their third or fourth year of a degree, graduate students, and those wishing to continue their studies.
+The Haida Gwaii Summer Session includes a suite of four block style courses, developed as a continuous two month program.
+Each course will integrate classroom and field instruction with local guest speakers and numerous activities in the natural and human environments of Haida Gwaii.
+All courses are accredited through the University of British Columbia and are well suited for undergraduate students in their third or fourth year of a degree, graduate students, and other lifelong learners wishing to continue their studies.

-HGSE 320A Social-Ecological Change: An Introduction to Systems Thinking and Resilience
+HGSE 330 Social-Ecological Change: An Introduction to Systems Thinking and Resilience

 As human beings in an interconnected world, we face a number of complex and seemingly intractable problems including such things as climate change, food security, global poverty and pandemic diseases.
-Understanding how to address such problems is the first step to solving them.
-Ultimately, we need to foster social and ecological resilience.
+Fostering social and ecological resilience will help us better understand how to face and address these problems.
 Resilience is the ability of a linked social and ecological system to respond to stress and build the adaptive capacity of individuals and groups to respond to stress.
 This course provides an opportunity to learn and apply the conceptual tools of systems thinking and complexity theories for fostering social change and building adaptive capacity through application to cases on Haida Gwaii.
 Students are provided with an introduction to the conceptual tools of systems thinking, complexity and resilience that help understand the dynamics of social-ecological change and social innovation.
-The course will also involve additional local, community educators from Haida Gwaii and will incorporate local knowledge and local case examples to help elucidate and ground systems-based and complexity concepts.
+The course will also involve additional local, community educators from Haida Gwaii and will incorporate local knowledge and local case examples to ground systems-based and complexity concepts.

 This course is an introduction to the field and practice of environmental assessment (EA) in Canada with specific reference to EA processes in cross-cultural and Indigenous contexts.
 This course will make specific references to cases on Haida Gwaii and will involve additional local, community educators from Haida Gwaii.
 We will explore processes and techniques for incorporating environmental considerations in planning and evaluating proposals for future undertakings that may have significant social and ecological effects.
 The course provides an overview of the methodologies for the design and conduct of environmental impact studies that adhere to the Crown’s legal and constitutional obligations to Indigenous Peoples.
 The main objective of this course is to introduce students to environmental assessment, with a focus on the origins, purposes, processes and gradual evolution of EA toward a sustainability-oriented framework, with particular reference to the Canadian federal environmental assessment regime.
 In particular, the course will make specific reference to the incorporation of Indigenous Knowledge into EA practice and the implications of such decision-making processes in light of the Crown’s Duty to Consult and Accommodate, self-governance, self-determination and reconciliation.

 Plant ecology is the study of the distribution and abundance of plants, the effects of environmental factors upon the abundance of plants, and the interactions among and between plants and other organisms.
 In this course we address these topics within the ecosystems of the coastal temperate rainforest in general, and of Haida Gwaii in particular.
 We will discuss the history of botanical exploration, and of ecosystem classification and mapping, on Haida Gwaii.
 We will learn to identify key plants and ecosystems and their ecological importance.
-We will meet Haida botanists and land managers, will hear some of their stories about economic, social and cultural use of plants.
-We’ll also spend time with wildlife biologists and recreation and tourism experts, and learn about the importance of forested and non-forested ecosystems and their plants to wildlife and humans.
-We will undertake experiential learning on Haida territory.
-Assignments will include: a field plant identification quiz; a write-up, presentation and brief exhibit “blurb” on a selected group of plants; a literature review; and a short term paper on a topic relevant to the course.
+We will meet Haida botanists and land managers, to hear some of their stories about economic, social and cultural uses of plants.
+We’ll also spend time with wildlife biologists and recreation and tourism experts to learn about the importance of forested and non-forested ecosystems and the relationships between plants, wildlife and humans.

 "The Haida Gwaii Semester was truly life changing.
 I came away with a deeper understanding and appreciation of community, multi-disciplinary collaboration, and traditional knowledge.
 I made meaningful friendships, felt inspired each and everyday, and really felt I was my best self.
 The communities on Haida Gwaii deserve just as much, if not more admiration as the natural environment that they are built on.
 I am incredibly grateful for the experiences that I came away with because of the generosity of those that call Haida Gwaii home.”